Thai baht: 2003–present (Series 14 to Series 17), late Rama IX and Rama X era

-Images of banknotes have been removed lest they infringe copyright, but may be viewed at the Thai-language article linked in the margin.
+Some images of banknotes have been removed lest they infringe copyright, but may be viewed at the Thai-language article linked in the margin.

 Series 14

 The series 14 aims to focus on the activities and contributions of the Chakri kings.
 Officially, only three notes were issued, but the 50-baht notes were also produced alongside this series.
 The polymer 50-baht is considered to be a part of series 15, even though the production date began in 1994.